draivin/hsnips/README.md

 Additionally, every variable defined in one code block will be available in all the subsequent code blocks in the snippet.

+The `require` function can also be used to import NodeJS modules.

 ## Examples

 - Simple snippet which greets you with the current date and time